-Talavera pottery (Talavera poblana) is a Mexican and Spanish pottery tradition from Talavera de la Reina, in Spain.
+Talavera pottery (Talavera Poblana) is a Mexican and Spanish pottery tradition from Talavera de la Reina, in Spain.

-The Mexican pottery is a type of majolica (faience) or tin-glazed earthenware, with a white base glaze typical of the type.
+Mexican pottery is a type of majolica (faience) or tin-glazed earthenware, with a white base glaze typical of the type.
 It comes from the town of San Pablo del Monte (in Tlaxcala) and the cities of Puebla, Atlixco, Cholula, and Tecali (all these four latter in the state of Puebla), because of the quality of the natural clay found there and the tradition of production which goes back to the 16th century.

 Much of this pottery was decorated only in blue, but colors such as yellow, black, green, orange, and mauve have also been used.